MPs back carbon tax hike to fight climate change

 "We have chosen to apply the carbon tax at key nodes of carbon emissions in Singapore so that this tax will flow through evenly to the rest of the economy.
 This makes the administrative load on companies very low."

-Mr Teo said he was glad that many MPs supported the carbon tax, and he hoped this will smooth the passage of a carbon tax hike when such a measure is discussed in the House in future.
+Mr Teo said he was glad that many MPs supported the carbon tax, and hoped this would smooth the passage of a carbon tax hike when such a measure is discussed in the House in future.